-- Use the appropriate code for the floor component that will also be used in the NEAT /MHEA software. - For Site Built Homes when completing NEAT, record the following data. - Is the Attic considered Unfinished or Finished? - ✓ If Unfinished, is it Unfloored, Floored, or Cathedral/Flat? - ✓ If Finished, are there Outer Ceiling Joists, Collar Beam, Kneewall, or Roof Rafters? - > Are these components unfloored or floored? - What is the Roof Color? - ✓ Is it White, Reflective, or Shaded? - ✓ Is it Normal or Weathered? - ▶ What is the Type of Existing Insulation? - What is the Depth of the Existing Insulation?
-NOTE: The NEAT audit does not ask for R- value, but the depth of the existing insulation. - For Manufactured Homes when completing MHEA, record the following data. - > Is the Ceiling considered Flat, Bowstring, or Pitched? - ➤ What is the Roof Color? - ✓ Is it White, Reflective, or Shaded? - ✓ Is it Normal or Weathered? - What is the Height of the Roof at Center (inches)?
-This is for both Bowstring and Pitched roofs and is the measurement at the center of the roof from the ceiling to the roof. - ➤ What is the Type and Depth of Existing Insulation? - ✓ Batts/Blanket (inches) - ✓ Loose fill (inches) - ✓ Foam Core (inches) - ➤ What is the percentage of Cathedral Ceiling?
+- Use the appropriate code for the floor component that will also be used in the NEAT /MHEA software. - o For Site Built Homes when completing NEAT, record the following data. - ➤ Is the Attic considered Unfinished or Finished? - ✓ If Unfinished, is it Unfloored, Floored, or Cathedral/Flat? - ✓ If Finished, are there Outer Ceiling Joists, Collar Beam, Kneewall, or Roof Rafters? - ➤ Are these components unfloored or floored? - ➤ What is the Roof Color? - ✓ Is it White, Reflective, or Shaded? - ✓ Is it Normal or Weathered? - ➤ What is the Type of Existing Insulation? - ➤ What is the Depth of the Existing Insulation?
+NOTE: The NEAT audit does not ask for R- value, but the depth of the existing insulation. - o For Manufactured Homes when completing MHEA, record the following data. - ➤ Is the Ceiling considered Flat, Bowstring, or Pitched? - ➤ What is the Roof Color? - ✓ Is it White, Reflective, or Shaded? - ✓ Is it Normal or Weathered? - ➤ What is the Height of the Roof at Center (inches)?
+This is for both Bowstring and Pitched roofs and is the measurement at the center of the roof from the ceiling to the roof. - ➤ What is the Type and Depth of Existing Insulation? - ✓ Batts/Blanket (inches) - ✓ Loose fill (inches)

-- If there is a Cathedral Ceiling and the unit is either a Flat or Pitched Roof, what is the Step Wall Direction? - Record the Size of each attic (Length times Width) to determine the square footage dimensions (L x W) - Determine the Gross Area of each Attic, based upon the Length x Width dimensions. - Determine the Depth of the cavities of each attic.
-This would be the framing size of the attic joists. - Determine the OC" (On Center) dimension of the attic cavities.
-These dimensions are usually16", 24", or Random. - Determine the R-value for any existing insulation in the attic component. - Determine the venting requirements (1 ft2 per 150 ft2 of attic floor area; 1 ft2 per 300 ft2 when high-low ventilation is achievable).
+- ✓ Foam Core (inches) - ➤ What is the percentage of Cathedral Ceiling? - ➤ If there is a Cathedral Ceiling and the unit is either a Flat or Pitched Roof, what is the Step Wall Direction? - Record the Size of each attic (Length times Width) to determine the square footage dimensions (L x W) - o Determine the Gross Area of each Attic, based upon the Length x Width dimensions. - O Determine the Depth of the cavities of each attic.
+This would be the framing size of the attic joists. - o Determine the OC" (On Center) dimension of the attic cavities.
+These dimensions are usually16", 24", or Random. - o Determine the R-value for any existing insulation in the attic component. - O Determine the venting requirements (1 ft2 per 150 ft2 of attic floor area; 1 ft2 per 300 ft2 when high-low ventilation is achievable).
 Proper and adequate ventilation must be included to ensure effectiveness of the insulation and guard against deterioration caused by moisture. - Attic Ventilation is not an Energy Conservation Measure (ECM) and should be entered into the NEAT audit in the Itemized Cost tab as an Incidental Repair Measure (IRM); Incidental to attic insulation or air sealing.
+Add IRM - o Enter the data into the NEAT / MHEA audit tools as required.